pnav1023/meta-hackathon/README.md

 ## 🌟 **Features**

 - **AI-Powered Skin Analysis**
-  Upload skin images to receive a detailed analysis of conditions such as acne, eczema, psoriasis, and more.
+  Upload skin images to receive the probability you have one of seven skin cancer classifications (limited by model data)

 - **Personalized Recommendations**
   Get tailored recommendations on actionable skin care guidelines and community centers nearby to seek care